cs0320/notes/book/src/promises-fetch-prs/promises-fetch-prs.md

 If it's synchronous, then the page-load process might be delayed noticably.
 And slowing down page loading to the point a user notices is a cardinal sin on the web: it's "in the folklore" that [a small delay can lead to a drop in revenue](https://news.ycombinator.com/item?id=273900).

 But if it's asynchronous (i.e., doesn't block) then what will be printed?
-Hopefully not `undefined` or `null`---the data will get here sometime!
-Instead, `fetch` returns a datatype whose entire purpose is to represent data that doesn't yet exist: a _promise_.
+Hopefully not `undefined` or `null`&mdash;the data will almost certainly get here _eventually_.
+So `fetch` returns a datatype whose entire purpose is to represent data that doesn't yet exist: a _promise_.

 ![](https://i.imgur.com/bvFibPk.png)